snapshot-labs/snapshot-strategies/src/strategies/erc20-balance-of/README.md

 This is the most common strategy, it returns the balances of the voters for a specific ERC20 token.

+It uses `balanceOf` function of the ERC20 contract to get the balance of the voters.

 Here is an example of parameters:

 ```json